updated 6/7/21 MLG

-COVID-19 INFORMATION: The Center for Irish Music is offering all Spring programs in a virtual format for the duration of the Spring term (February 1 - May 30).
+COVID-19 INFORMATION FOR SPRING & SUMMER TERMS: The Center for Irish Music is offering all Spring programs in a virtual format for the duration of the Spring term (February 1 - May 30).
 We would much prefer to be with you at our classrooms at the Celtic Junction.
 However, with the safety of our intergenerational community in mind—including students, instructors, and family members—online instruction is our best option.
 If our leadership deems it safe to meet in person before the end of the Spring term, we will share that information with our students right away.

 TECH TIPS FOR ONLINE LESSONS: Visit our google doc here including a handy and quick guide on how to adjust your sound settings on zoom.
 As you make your daily home schedules, be sure to include Irish music practice.
 Playing your tunes and singing your songs will help you to feel calm, and “at home” during this unprecedented time of uncertainty.

-- May 15 - Financial Aid Deadline for Summer, MIM
+- August 15 - Fall Term Financial Aid Applications Due

 - Financial Aid Application - Due on August 15th (Fall Term), December 15th (Spring Term), May 15th (Summer/Minnesota Irish Music Weekend)